Before you get started

 How to connect using the Ethernet cable

-Plug the Ethernet cable (yellow ends) into one of the 4 yellow Ethernet sockets on the back of your router.
+Plug an Ethernet cable into one of the 4 Ethernet sockets on the back of your router.

 Plug the other end of the Ethernet cable into your computer's Ethernet socket.
 The Ethernet light on the router will turn green or flash.